 There are two other relatively unknown facts, which relate more to Wills than Inheritance tax:

 1. If you own your residence jointly, or indeed any other asset such as bank account, as 'joint tenants' with your spouse or partner (as many people do) the property or other asset cannot be bequeathed to anyone except the other joint owner.
-However a change to a 'tenancy in common' could solve this problem.
+However a change to a 'tenancy in common' could resolve the situation.

 2. After your death, if all the beneficiaries of your Will agree, your Will can be re written according to their wishes.
 There are special rules for child beneficiaries.